opensensor/rpi5-resources/README.md

 I started this repository to document the steps and processes to utilize Hailo 8L module on Ubuntu 24.04.

-First, a bit about my setup:  I am using the Pimoroni Base Duo which gives me 2 M2 slots to the Pi.
+First, a bit about my setup:  I am using the Pimoroni Base Duo which gives me 2 M2 slots on a baseplate mounted under the Raspberry Pi 5.
+I have a 1TB NVMe SSD in one slot and the Hailo 8L in the other.

 ## Hardware Setup